shisaq/frontend-nanodegree-feedreader/README.md

+# Basic Requirement

+1. A good network
+2. Ability to connect Google API (especially for China, which is not easy to connect)
+3. A morden web browser, like Chrome, FireFox, Safari, etc
+4. In `js/app.js` we can find array `allFeeds`.
+We must make sure every item contains valid title and url
+5. The feed list should be hide by default, and be toggled successfully by clicking the hamburger button
+6. Run inner functions after the async sources been loaded

+# Interface

+There are 4 parts on the app:

+* **Feed list**: You can toggle it by clicking the hamburger button
+* **Picked Title**: Defaultly show the first feed title of the feed list, changes when picking another one
+* **Main articles area**: Shows the articles of picked feed
+* **Test**: On the bottom of the page, which shows if there is anything wrong on the app.
+No related with the reading contents

 # Project Overview

 In this project you are given a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
 Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
 That's where you come in.